What is the HiSET?

 Development.
 Are your ideas fully expressed from their root to their full flower (or as close as you can get to full flower in the time limit)?
 Have you explained yourself, or your position, well?
 Does your writing engage and persuade?
 These are the sorts of things being asked for in this part of the grade.

 Organization.
 Is your essay presented in a sensible order?
 Do things flow in a natural way?
-Do you go from introducing the topic, to marshaling ideas and arguments in support of it, to discussion of counterideas, to final analysis and conclusion in a manner that has a natural internal structure?
+Do you go from introducing the topic to marshaling ideas and arguments in support of it, to the discussion of counterideas, to final analysis and conclusion in a manner that has a natural internal structure?
 In other words, “Does the reader come away understanding what you’re trying to talk about?” is what’s being looked for here.

 Language Facility.
 How rich is the language you’re using in your essay?
 Are you able to find just the right word for the concept you want to express, or do you keep fumbling around circumlocutions?
 Are you able to use a word like circumlocution correctly?
 Even if your natural style is rather sparer, are you able to marshal the style for full effect?
 In other words, are you able to use language to keep readers interested in your essay?